maldoinc/wireup/docs/pages/quickstart.md

-The following is a short example demonstrating a simple application with two services (classes that provide functionality) and parameters (app configuration) showing automatic dependency resolution and injection (autowiring) for services and a simple web view called "greet".
+Demonstration of a simple application with two services (classes that provide functionality) and parameters (app configuration) showing automatic dependency resolution and injection (autowiring) for services and a simple web view called "greet".

 **1. Register dependencies**